Philip-Trettner/Philip-Trettner.github.io/_posts/2020-10-03-always-false.md

 I have two main use cases for `always_false<T>`.

-The first is the already mention class template specialization when the "base case" is not supported.
+The first is the already mentioned class template specialization when the "base case" is not supported.
 A solution I sometimes see is to only declare but not define the template:

 ```cpp